ForestAdmin/agent-nodejs/docs/agent-customization/plugins/README.md

 When customizing collections, it can be quite common to need to perform the same tasks on multiple fields and collections.

-Plugins are the answer to that need, and you are strongly encouraged to use them everywhere you notice that your customization files could benefit from factorization.
+Plugins are the answer to that need, and you are strongly encouraged to use them everywhere you notice that your customization files could benefit from code factorization.

 ## Minimal example

 ### Using plugins

-Plugin are used by either importing a module, or installing the relevant package, and then calling the `.use()` method.
+Plugins are used by either importing a module, or installing the relevant package, and then calling the `.use()` method.

 Depending on the plugin, options may be provided.